-With the increase in number of High-rise buildings all around the World, proper planning of the vicinity for comfort and safety becomes important.
-Computational Fluid Dynamics seems to be an apt solution in assessing these comfort and safety levels even before the buildings are erected and also helps in faster design iterations.
-Pedestrian-level (micro-climate) condition is one of the first microclimativ issues to be considered in modern city planning and building design .
+With the increase in the number of high-rise buildings being constructed all around the World, proper planning of the close vicinity for comfort and safety becomes important.
+Computational Fluid Dynamics (CFD) is an apt solution for assessing these comfort and safety levels for Pedestrian Wind Comfort even before the buildings are erected and also helps in faster design iterations.
+Pedestrian-level (micro-climate) condition is one of the first microclimatic issues to be considered in modern city planning and building design\(^1\).

 The Architectural Institute of Japan (AIJ) is a Japanese professional organization for architects, building designers, and engineers.
 It was founded in 1886 and has gathered over 38,000 members since.
 It publishes several journals, technical standards for architectural design and construction, and research committee studies.

-Out of the many scenarios presented in Case E, the impact of the winds from the north, east, south, and west were used to validate the Lattice Boltzmann code of SimScale.
+Out of the many scenarios presented in Case E, the impact of the winds from the north, east, south, and west was used to validate the lattice Boltzmann solver of SimScale.